 If it turns out the sump pump needs replacing, don’t settle on the cheapest model.
 It’s worth spending a little extra to get a quality pump.

 The best way to avoid a clog is by educating everyone on what can and cannot be thrown into the toilet bowl.

-Make a list of do-not-flush items that includes:
+Make a list of do-not-flush items that include:

 - Feminine hygiene products.
 Even if they say flushable, do not flush them!

-- Paper towels which are not toilet paper.
+- Paper towels that are not toilet paper.